 If your Windows 10 display is constantly flickering, it’s likely because you have a troublesome application installed or an unsuitable display driver.
 It’s time for you to resolve that annoying screen flash.

 The problem often begins when upgrading to Windows 10 from a previous version of the operating system, but it can occur at any time.
 We’re going to show you various methods to fix a Windows 10 flashing screen.

 Do This Screen Flickering Test First

-Firstly, we need to establish what might be causing the flickering screen.
-To do this, open up Task Manager by pressing Ctrl + Shift + Esc simultaneously.
+First, you need to establish what might be causing the flickering screen.
+To do this, open Task Manager by pressing Ctrl + Shift + Esc simultaneously.

-Problem Caused by an Application
+1. Flashing Caused by an Application

 Across all three applications, make sure you’re running the latest versions.
 Either update within the app itself or head to the respective official websites and download the most up-to-date release.
 You may find that this issue has now been officially patched within the app.

-Problem Caused by a Display Driver
+2. Flashing Caused by a Display Driver

 Remove the Driver

 When your system restarts, select Troubleshoot > Advanced options > Startup settings > Restart.
 Again, once restarted, select option 5 to launch your PC into Safe Mode with Networking.